howar31/howar31-blog/blog/lets-encrypt-ssl-gitlab-pages/README.md

 Waiting for verification...
 ```

 **DO NOT PRESS ENTER** for now, Let's Encrypt will have to verify you own the domain.
-So you have to create a `TXT` record with value `sdfa81NrRvsI3afw8jFeULwefi81723n98FHEfwf813elwf` (your value may vary) in your DNS.
+So you have to create a `TXT` record with name `_acme-challenge.example.com` and value `sdfa81NrRvsI3afw8jFeULwefi81723n98FHEfwf813elwf` (your value may vary) in your DNS.
 (I assume you know how to do that since you own a domain)

 After creating the record, you may use some online tools to see the `TXT` record is properly set or not.
 Then get back to your terminal and press **ENTER** to continue.